|Nutritional Guidelines (per serving)|

 This is a great, traditional Mexican recipe for grilled chicken.
 It is best to use smaller birds, so if you need a lot, just buy more, not bigger.
 This will help to keep down the cooking time.
 Serve with seasoned rice, warmed tortillas, and refried beans.

-- 2 small chickens (about 3 pounds/1.4 kg. each), cut in half down the middle
+2 (3-pound) chickens, cut in half down the middle

 Sauté onion and tomatillos in oil until soft.
 About 5 minutes over medium heat.
 Add garlic and cook for another 30 seconds to 1 minute.
 Add citrus juices and spices.
 Simmer for about 10 minutes, stirring often.
 Remove from heat and let the sauce cool for 20 to 30 minutes.

 Place chicken halves in a large container or large resealable bags.
 Cover with sauce and refrigerate for 3 to 6 hours.
 You can marinate a little longer if necessary, but not longer than 8 hours.